 Lexington Law is a professional credit repair law firm that works with people who want to fix their credit.

 In addition to collections, Lexington Law can work with you to challenge other inaccurate, unfair, or unsubstantiated information on your credit report.
 These items include inquiries, late payments, charge-offs, foreclosures, repossessions, bankruptcies, and more.

 Call Lexington Law now to learn more: (800) 220-0084

 Phone number: (800) 310-3349 or (812) 372-0263

 Should I contact or pay Allied Collection Service?

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Allied Collection Services for millions of clients nationwide.
+The most effective way to deal with Allied Collection Service is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Allied Collection Service on behalf of their clients.

 And they may be able to help you too.

 Will Allied Collection Service sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
 They help you dispute the Allied Collection Services debt with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with Allied Collection Services again.